 WHAT MAKES US SO POPULAR AND TRUSTED?

-- NEWT (formerly NEWC) has a long history of collaborating and delivering great creations.
+- NEWT (formerly NEW Contertops) has a long history of collaborating and delivering great creations.

 - We offer the widest range of wood species available (including domestic, foreign, tropical, reclaimed and rare woods).

-- Our proven range of sealing techniques preserve the beauty, protect the material, and make clean-up easy.
+- Our proven sealing techniques preserve the beauty, protect the material, and make clean-up easy.

-- We haven’t been asked to refinish one of our tops yet – that’s 15 years!
-(But we do re-finish other tops)
+- We only recently had to refinish one of our tops- the first in 15 years!
+(And yes, we do re-finish other company’s tops)

 - And…we love what we do.

-We especially love finding unique ‘woodscapes’ for our clients: discerning architects, designers, homeowners and business owners.
+We especially love finding unique ‘woodscapes’ for our clients: discerning architects, designers, home and business owners.